What are performance review phrases and when can you use them?

 6. Proofread and revise

-Proofreading is critical to your performance review phrase.
-Make sure it’s error-free so you can convey professionalism to your team members.
-Consider reading it aloud to catch any minor grammatical mistakes.
-You can also have a trusted colleague read it over to ensure the content and format are appropriate.
+Proofread and revise your performance review to ensure it is free of errors, grammatically correct and projects professionalism to team members.
+Consider reading it aloud to catch any minor mistakes or ask a trusted colleague to review it to confirm that the content and format are appropriate.

 Benefits of performance reviews